Eye-Soft/HSDK/README.md

 Goals

 Hyperion Software Development Kit (aka HSDK) is a "real world collection of components" for enterprise application development using the latest technologies:
-- C#, IO, Task Parallel Library
+- C#, IO, Task Parallel Library, LINQPad
 - NHibernate, Entity Framework, RavenDB
 - CommonServiceLocator, Castle Windsor
-- WPF, WCF
+- WPF

 It has a multilayered architecture and it's made up of several blocks that interact each other.
 However, since their loose coupled nature, you can easily replace or extend them without impact the overall functionality of the application.